These doctors are restoring sight half a world away

 Dr. Mauger traveled to Ghana, in February, as he has many times over the last decade, to perform vision-restoring surgeries like cataract removal.
 Ghana struggles to provide basic vision care, with too few eye doctors and a large portion of people unable to afford medical care.

-And it’s not a problem unique to Ghana – the project’s mission has taken Ohio State eye experts to Ethiopia, Haiti, India, Nicaragua, Peru… anywhere inadequate resources meet extraordinary need.
+And it’s not a problem unique to Ghana – the project’s mission has taken Ohio State eye experts to Ethiopia, India, Nicaragua, Peru … anywhere inadequate resources meet extraordinary need.

 “Globally, there’s a real problem with access to quality healthcare,” says Dr. Mauger.
 “You go to these areas and discover a completely different approach to disease and healthcare compared to the United States.”